survivejs/react-book/manuscript/02_developing_with_webpack.md

 T> [dotenv](https://www.npmjs.com/package/dotenv) allows you to define environment variables through a *.env* file.
 This can be somewhat convenient for development!

 W> Note that there are [slight differences](https://github.com/webpack/webpack-dev-server/issues/106) between the CLI and the Node.js API and they may behave slightly differently at times.
 This is the reason why some prefer to solely use the Node.js API.

-### Customizing Server `host` and `port`

-It is possible to customize host and port settings through the environment in our setup (i.e., `export PORT=3000` on Unix or `SET PORT=3000` on Windows).
-This can be useful if you want to access your server within the same network.
-The default settings are enough on most platforms.

-To access your server, you'll need to figure out the ip of your machine.
-On Unix this can be achieved using `ifconfig`.
-On Windows `ipconfig` can be used.
-An npm package, such as [node-ip](https://www.npmjs.com/package/node-ip) may come in handy as well.
-Especially on Windows you may need to set your `HOST` to match your ip to make it accessible.

-T> If you are using an environment, such as Cloud9, you should set `HOST` to `0.0.0.0`.
-The default `localhost` isn't always the best option as it's available only to the local machine itself. `0.0.0.0` is available for all network interfaces.

 ## Refreshing CSS